caoyang2002/move-aptos-compiler-wasm/README.md

-# How compile rust file to  wasm
+# How compile Move compiler with rust to  wasm

 ```bash
 # in hello-wasm